AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 2. Disaster Recovery:- With a 99.95% guaranteed uptime, businesses can be confident knowing that their data will always be available.

-3. Enhanced Cost Management:- The IaaS platform provides two major benefits.
+3. Enhanced Cost Management: The IaaS platform provides two major benefits.
 First, an IaaS such as Amazon Web Services is available as a monthly service.
-Secondly, it eliminates the need to continue to purchase and maintain physical hardware.
+Second, it eliminates the need to continue purchasing and maintaining physical hardware.

 These were the benefits of AWS Migration.
-Let’s jump into the services offered by AWS to ease the process of Migration.
+Let’s examine the services offered by AWS to ease the migration process.

 Services For AWS Migration